Cardamom Brioche Loaf

 1. In a large stand mixer, combine warm water, warm milk, and yeast.
 Let sit for about 8 minutes, stirring occasionally, until yeast is completely dissolved.

 2. Add flour and salt to the bowl.
-Beat using a paddle attachment on medium-low speed until a shaggy dough starts to form, scraping down the sides when needed, about 1-2 minutes.
-With mixer running, add eggs, one at a time, until dough loosens.
-Beat in sugar, scraping down the sides when needed.
+Beat using a paddle attachment on medium-low speed until a shaggy dough starts to form, scraping down the sides when needed, about 1–2 minutes.
+With the mixer running, add eggs one at a time, until the dough loosens.
+Beat in sugar, scraping down sides when needed.

 3. Increase speed to medium and beat until the dough becomes smooth, about 2–3 minutes.

 4. Change mixer speed to low.
-Add in butter, 1 tablespoon at a time, until mostly incorporated.
-Continue to do this until all butter has been used and dough is soft, about 4 minutes.
-Turn speed to medium-high and beat until dough starts to form a ball, about 6-8 minutes.
+Add butter 1 tablespoon at a time until mostly incorporated.
+Continue until all butter has been used and the dough is soft, about 4 minutes.
+Turn speed to medium-high and beat until dough starts to form a ball, about 6–8 minutes.

 5. Butter the sides of a large bowl.
 Transfer dough to bowl and cover with plastic wrap.
 Let rise for 1 hour 15 minutes, until about doubled in size.

 6. Gently deflate the dough by lifting the edges from around the bowl and flipping it over.
-Cover the bowl with plastic wrap, and let sit for 30 more minutes.
-Repeat the deflate and rise for 30 minute procedure 3 more times (for a total rise time of 3 hour 15 minutes).
+Cover the bowl with plastic wrap and let sit for 30 more minutes.
+Repeat the deflate-and-rise procedure 3 more times (total rise time: 3 hours 15 minutes).

 To make the filling:

 1. While the dough is rising, make the filling.
-Using a stand mixer, beat together 4 tablespoons butter, brown sugar, cardamon, cinnamon, nutmeg, orange zest, and almond extract until creamy and smooth, about 3 minutes.
-If mixture feels too clumpy, add additional tablespoon of butter.
-Set aside until dough is ready.
+Using a stand mixer, beat together the butter, brown sugar, cardamom, cinnamon, nutmeg, orange zest, and almond extract until creamy and smooth, about 3 minutes.
+If the mixture feels too clumpy, add an extra tablespoon of butter.
+Set aside until the dough is ready.

 To assemble:

-1. On a lightly floured surface, roll out dough into a large rectangle, about ¼ inch thick.
-Spread cardamon mixture evenly across dough, staying about ½ an inch from the edges.
+1. On a lightly floured surface, roll out the dough into a large rectangle, about 1/4 inch thick.
+Spread the cardamom filling evenly across the dough, staying about 1/2 inch from the edges.

-2. Starting with the longer side, roll dough into a log.
-Trim about 1 inch off each end of the dough and toss the scraps.
+2. Starting with the longer side, roll the dough into a log.
+Trim about 1 inch off each end and discard the scraps.

 3. Using a sharp knife, gently cut the dough in half lengthwise to expose the filling.
-Place cut sides facing up and pinch together one end of the two strands to start the braid.
-Lift the right strand over the left strand, and repeat until you get to the end.
+Place cut-sides facing up and pinch together one end of the two strands to start the braid.
+Lift the right strand over the left strand and repeat until you reach the end.
 Pinch ends together.

-4. Gently transfer dough to an 9 by 5 bread pan.
-Cover with plastic and let rise for 1 hour.
+4. Gently transfer the dough to a 9 by 5-inch bread pan.
+Cover with plastic wrap and let rise for 1 hour.

-5. While dough is on its final rise, preheat oven to 350.
+5. While the dough is on its final rise, preheat oven to 350°F.

-7. While loaf is cooling, mix together sugar and water for the glaze in a small saucepan.
+7. While the loaf is cooling, combine the sugar and water for the glaze in a small saucepan.
 Bring to a boil, stirring occasionally, until sugar is dissolved.
-Using a pasty brush, brush glaze all over the top of the loaf.
+Using a pastry brush, brush the glaze all over the top of the loaf.
 Serve warm or let cool completely.

 • Prep Time: 5 hours 30 minutes